organicpencil/bge-netplay/README.md

 # bge-netplay
-A Python library for multiplayer in Blender's game engine.
+A framework for building multiplayer games in Blender.

 Documentation and examples are lacking.
 The API is subject to change.  *I wouldn't use it yet.*

 What it does:
-- Handle data transfer and connection management using ENet
+- Abstracts ENet to manage connections
-- Abstract things like input bitmasks and remote procedure calls
+- Things like input bitmasks and remote procedure calls
 - Builtin physics prefabs that kind of suck
 - (eventually) NAT punchthrough, relay hosting, LAN discovery

 What it doesn't do:
 - Automatic multiplayer.
-You'll still need general knowledge on how multiplayer games work.
+You still need to know how multiplayer works.
 - Real games.
-The lib is a work-in-progress, so expect bugs/slowness/security issues.
+The framework is very much work-in-progress, expect bugs/slowness/security issues.
-- Work on MacOS or Win64 Blender builds (yet)
+- Work on MacOS or Win64 (yet)

 #Running the examples